-2. Other Matters Concerning to Corporate Governance System
+2. Other Matters Concerning to Corporate Governance System Updated

-- (1) Resolution requirements concerning appointment of Directors - As stipulated in the Articles of Incorporation, resolutions for the appointment of Directors shall be adopted by the majority of the voting rights of those shareholders who attend the General Shareholder Meeting, where shareholders with voting rights having one-third or more of the total voting rights of shareholders shall attend.
-Resolutions for the appointment of directors shall not be based on cumulative votes. - (2) Decision-making organizations on distribution of surplus, etc.
+(1) Resolution requirements concerning appointment of Directors

+As stipulated in the Articles of Incorporation, resolutions for the appointment of Directors shall be adopted by the majority of the voting rights of those shareholders who attend the General Shareholder Meeting, where shareholders with voting rights having one-third or more of the total voting rights of shareholders shall attend.
+Resolutions for the appointment of directors shall not be based on cumulative votes.